Minimum Empirical Divergence for Sub-Gaussian Linear Bandits: INTRODUCTION

 First, LinMED is OPE-friendly.
-This is in stark contrast to the popular randomized algorithm linear Thompson sampling (LinTS)~\cite{agrawal14thompson} that is not OPE-friendly.
+This is in stark contrast to the popular randomized algorithm linear Thompson sampling (LinTS)~\citep{agrawal14thompson} that is not OPE-friendly.
 LinTS does not have a known closed-form solution or efficient methods for computing arm sampling probabilities and may assign zero probabilities to many arms.
-Note that using Monte Carlo sampling for estimating the probability up to the target precision has the time complexity of $O(1/\sqrt{\mathrm{precision}})$ where precision is the desired floating point precision, which is quite large for a numerical approximation method (vs, say, $\log(1/\text{precision})$ of the bisection method) In particular, as discussed above, the error in probability goes to the denominator and further amplifies the error for IPW -- see Figure \ref{main-fig:offline-eval-figure} for a numerical demonstration of how a reasonable Monte Carlo estimation of the sampling probability of LinTS can result in a large bias for OPE. \looseness=-1
+Note that using Monte Carlo sampling for estimating the probability up to the target precision has the time complexity of $O(1/\sqrt{\mathrm{precision}})$ where precision is the desired floating point precision, which is quite large for a numerical approximation method (vs, say, $\log(1/\text{precision})$ of the bisection method) In particular, as discussed above, the error in probability goes to the denominator and further amplifies the error for IPW.
+We numerically verify such a phenomenon in Figure~\ref{main-fig:offline-eval-figure}.
+Specifically, we take the uniform policy, which assigns equal probabilities to each arm, as the target policy.
+We evaluate IPW based on two logging policies, LinMED and LinTS, respectively.
+Given the logged data \( (A_t, p_t(A_t), Y_t)_{t=0}^{n} \) where $p_t(A_t)$ is probability of sampling arm $A_t$ from the logging policy, the IPW score for the uniform policy is defined as

+As discussed for LinTS, the logged probability \( p_t(A_t) \) must be estimated via Monte Carlo sampling.
+We selected the arm set \( \mathcal{A} = \{a_1 = (1, 0)^\top, a_2 = (0.6, 0.8)^\top \} \) and \( \theta^* = (1, 0)^\top \).
+It is expected that an OPE-friendly algorithm would yield an IPW score as an unbiased estimator of the expected reward of the uniform policy, which is $0.8$.
+As shown in Figure \ref{main-fig:offline-eval-figure}, the mean IPW w.r.t.
+LinMED is almost identical to the true value 0.8 while that w.r.t.
+LinTS exhibits a significant bias. \looseness=-1